-- 1. Make sure the fuel flow valve is 'On'.
-It is located on the fuel tank. - The ignition switch is located on the dashboard.
-Insert the key (A) and turn clockwise until the engine starts (C).
-Release the key and it will return to the run position (B).
-Use the choke and hand throttle as necessary. - 3.
+- 1. Make sure both fuel flow valves are 'On'.
+They are located on the fuel tank. - The ignition switch is located on the dashboard.
+Insert the key (A) and turn clockwise to (B).
+When glow plug light goes off Turn key to (C) until the engine starts.
+Release the key and it will return to the run position (B). - 3.
 Allow engine to idle and warm up before selecting direction of travel.